Review of Contracts

 Importance of Contract Review

 While the title deed for the property describes exactly what and where the property is situated and who currently has a right of ownership to the property, the sales contract describes exactly when and how the seller will sell you the property and upon what terms and conditions.
 In Thailand, the usual contract of sale only lists basic rights and does not list all the exhaustive rights and obligations of the seller and the buyer.
 More exhaustive sales contracts, as are common in many other countries, allow for all possible contingencies such as default by the seller or buyer.
-The terms and conditions set forth in the contract should not in any way jeopardize the rights of either the seller or the buyer.
+The terms and conditions outlined in the contract should not in any way jeopardize the rights of either the seller or the buyer.
 In any contract, the interests of both parties shall always be put into consideration.
-You should then have a contract reviewed.
+You should then have a contract reviewed by a lawyer.
 A contract review will enable both parties to:

-• It could be lacking provisions regarding completion of construction of off-plan developments and makes no references to the penalties the developer must pay in the event of delays.
+• It could be lacking provisions regarding the completion of construction of off-plan developments and makes no references to the penalties the developer must pay in the event of delays.

 While many sellers will say that their sales contract is standard, we have seen many errors and omissions in sales contracts.
 There is no need to use a so-called "standard" contract if it does not meet your needs.
-When executing any important contract, it is always a good idea to get a property lawyer's comments on the terms of the contract to make sure they are legal, complete, and enforceable if something goes wrong.
+When executing any important contract, it is always a good idea to get a property lawyer's comments on the terms of the contract to make sure they are legal, complete, just, and enforceable if something goes wrong.
 This is especially true if you are in a foreign country.

 Buying and Leasing of Land